-Staff anticipates working with a consultant to establish an allowable scope of work in FY 2023.
-This project will be expected to be in the form of roadway resurfacing work, not unlike the Village's annual Street Improvement Project.
-The FY 2024 construction season will see a single resurfacing project bid and constructed.
+This project will be expected to be in the form of a roadway resurfacing project, not unlike the Village's annual Street Improvement Project.
+The FY 2024 construction season will see a single resurfacing project bid and constructed utilizing these funds.
 MFT funds can also be used to supplement REBUILD funds for this project.